Loading

 }

-• int, char, boolean, and double are primitive data types.
+• Here, int, char, boolean, and double are primitive types.

-• String and int[] (array of integers) are reference data types.
+• String and int[] (array) are reference types.